 Twitter is a web-based group messaging service.
 DFAT has an account @dfat which is available to any user who wishes to follow.
 DFAT’s Twitter followers can access updates from mobile devices.

-DFAT’s Twitter feed is intended to provide the public with updates on DFAT related issues such as Australia's foreign and trade policies, breaking news and media releases, key speeches, the latest travel advisories, recruitment information, announcements of upcoming events and publications.
+DFAT’s Twitter feed is intended to provide the public with updates on DFAT related issues such as Australia's foreign and trade policies, breaking news and media releases, key speeches, recruitment information, announcements of upcoming events and publications.
+Travel updates are @smartraveller.

 If you follow DFAT on Twitter, DFAT will not automatically follow you back.